-Students who have completed business courses within the past seven (7) years with at least a B- or better grade, could be eligible to waive the equivalent SF State 700-level course.
+Students who have completed business courses within the past seven (7) years with at least a B- or better grade, could be eligible to waive the equivalent Lam Family College of Business 700-level course.
 You may submit a waiver request any time before December 30, 2020, however we encourage you to submit the waiver form and required supporting documents as soon as possible to better plan your courses.
 You will receive an email from our office with the decision from our faculty within 2 to 3 weeks of receipt of your request.

 Students must complete the following steps: